sergiuiacob1/shoreline_social_network/README.md

 Given a social network and two users, user `A` and user `B`, please write a function that computes the length of the shortest chain of friends between `A` and `B`.

+## Technical requirements
+The problem was implemented using Python3.
+It requires a minimum version of Python `3.6`.

+To run the code, execute: `python3 main.py`

 ## Question 1: How did you represent the social network?
 Why did you choose this representation?
 A social network is mostly defined by its users and the connections between these users.
 In our case, a "connection" is actually a "friendship", so we can assume that if user `A` is friends with user `B`, then `B` is also friends with `A`, since a friendship is a symmetrical relationship.